Norman Barrett: Personal life

 Norman Barrett married Annabel Elizabeth "Betty" Warington Smyth on 21 April 1931.
 She was the sister of a school friend, and they had met six years previously.
 Betty had studied English and Art, and later became a novelist.
 They had two children, Julia and Althea.
 After Norman had been appointed a Consultant at St. Thomas' Hospital, the Barrett family lived at 2 Dorset Street, Marylebone, London for about 20 years.
 In 1954 they moved to Richmond Green.

 Outside his medical interests, he was also interested in the history of medicine, drawing and painting, and was a keen sailor.

-He was appointed a CBE in 1969, and retired in 1970.
+Barrett was appointed a CBE in 1969, and retired in 1970.
 He died in London on 8 January 1979.